Christian Winkler

 Welcome!

-I am a PhD candidate in International Relations and Economics (Minor) at the Graduate Institute of International and Development Studies (IHEID) in Geneva.
+I am a PhD candidate in Political Science and Economics at the Graduate Institute of International and Development Studies (IHEID) in Geneva and currently a Visiting Fellow at Princeton University.
 I am also part of the Swiss National Science Foundation (SNSF) funded interdisciplinary research project on “Packaged Trade Agreements” at the Centre for Trade and Economic Integration (CTEI).
 I hold a MA in International Political Economy from King’s College London and a BA in Politics and Public Administration from the University of Konstanz.

-My research focuses on the role of social, environmental, and security concerns in trade policymaking.
-I am particularly interested in how these non-trade issues influence the design of different trade instruments, including free trade agreements, non-tariff measures (NTMs), and supply chain legislations.
+My research focuses on the political economy behind social, environmental, and security concerns in trade policymaking.
+I am particularly interested in how actors leverage non-trade issues to influence the design of different trade instruments, including free trade agreements, non-tariff measures (NTMs) and supply chain legislation.
 Prior to pursuing my PhD, I worked for the European Central Bank, the German Ministry for Economic Affairs, and private consultancies.

 Beyond my PhD research, I am also interested in political theory and philosophy, especially, the relationship between capitalism and democracy, justice, and the history of economic ideas.